 - What your benefits are.
-Limitations and exclusions.

 - How you become eligible for coverage.

-How to file claims.

 - When your dependents are covered.

+- Limitations and exclusions.

+- How to file claims.

 - How to appeal denied claims.

 In the event of a conflict between this Summary Plan Description and the Plan Document governing the Plan, the Plan Document will govern.